Memories from the Royal Postmasters Gudhem Repeater Station

 The Technology

 The large 500-wire telephone cable between Stockholm and Gothenburg was buried into the ground during the early 1920s.
-To allow for a good connection and additionally to connect local municipalies along the way, so-called Repeater Stations were built – from Jakobsbergsgatan in central Stockholm – with about eighty kilometers intervals.
+To allow for a good connection and additionally to connect local municipalities along the way, so-called Repeater Stations were built – from Jakobsbergsgatan in central Stockholm – with about eighty kilometers intervals.
 The repeater stations in Västergötland were Lyrestad, Gudhem and Alingsås.
 The operation of these stations started in the fall of 1922.

 The main connection to the Stockholm-Gothenburg cable in Gudhem was, of course, the slightly smaller Jönköping cable, often referred to as the “water pipe”.
 This cable was hanging on poles and was very vulnerable to lightning which if nothing else caused holes in the lead sheath, leading to water leaking in with short circuits as a result.